stummjr/doc.scrapinghub.com/autoscraping.rst

 Also please take a time to watch the AS tour video in http://scrapinghub.com/autoscraping.html before continuing, it will be of great help.

-How Templates Are Used In The Extraction Process
+How Templates Are Used in the Extraction Process
 ================================================

 If your spider has only one template, the process is very simple: a scan is performed on every target page using the annotations in the template.
 If all **Required** fields are extracted in accordance with the relative positional algorithm and the extraction rules defined by the field data type (as described in the previous section), then the complete item is extracted.
 If some of the fields marked as **Required** are not found in the target, the item is not extracted.
 And if the item is extracted, it still must pass the duplicates detector check, which will decide, as aforesaid, whether the extracted item will be finally accepted or rejected.